 “Surge decore meo.
 Sit vita tua conplebuntur sanctí sedere carinae.”
-The queen raised her hands above her head and smiled.
-The smile was hard and resolute.
-“Surge dilectione mea.
-Recipe vita iterum.”
+The queen raised her hands above her head; her smile was hard and resolute.
+“Surge dilectione mea.”
 She took her scepter.
 The amethyst at its tip ignited.
 Indigo phantoms waltzed on the chapel’s stone ceiling.
 “Erige te amica mea.
 Simus unum iterum.”
 Purpurescent flames sparked from the scepter’s amethyst and landed at the queen’s black velvet slippers.
 Her gown created a current of air that wafted to the tiny purple flames and aroused them as she moved.
-They rose and swelled, licking at the air to consume its life giving oxygen.
+They rose and swelled, licking at the draft to consume its life giving oxygen.

-“Nos simul amor.
-Surgere, et tuis sociare regina.”
+“Surgere et iungere vobis regina.”
 The queen approached the alter, and she placed her scepter on a stand near the head of the sarcophagus there.
 Laying her hands on the sepulcher she spoke, “Surge rex meus et adiunge regina vestra.
 Rise my king and join your queen!”

 Rain pelted the stained glass windows.
-The wind shrieked as it whirred through the windows’ colored inlays.
+The wind whirred through the windows’ colored inlays.
 The queen could hear the birds in the belfry flapping their wings.
-“Rise my king!” she screeched.
+“Rise my king!” she shrieked with passion.

 The queen’s hands leapt from the stone lid of the king’s tomb, as if burned by a terrific heat.
 She stood paralyzed as the stone shifted then slowly slid in a diagonal motion away from the grim enclosure.
-She recognized her husband’s signet ring on the decomposed fingers that now crawled from the shadows of the sarcophagus and clenched the edge of its lid.
+She recognized her husband’s signet ring on the decomposed finger attached to the near skeletal hand that now crawled from the shadows of the sarcophagus and clenched the edge of its lid.

 The king, having been roused from his years long rest, pushed the stone to the floor and stood from his tomb.
 The queen jumped at the sound the stone made as it struck the floor.
-She saw something she did not recognize in her king’s face.
-His eyeless sockets found her, and as if he could see without the ocular orbs, his putrified lips turned upward in a grisly smile.
+She saw something she did not recognize.
+The eyeless sockets found her, and as if the king could see without the ocular orbs, his putrified lips turned upward in a grisly smile.

 “My queen,” he groaned, though it was barely audible as his tongue was thoroughly deteriorated.

-The queen shrieked and fled from him, but he pursued her, the rotting flesh of his legs slipping from the bone and landing on the floor with a wet sound.
-Maggots covered the bits of flesh on the floor.
-They crawled on the king’s arms and legs and in his exposed nasal cavity.
+The queen screeched and fled from the alter, but her king pursued her.
+The rotting flesh of his legs sloughed off the bone and struck the concrete floor with a wet sound.
+Maggots covered the bits of flesh left behind.
+They inhabited the king’s arms and legs- and in his exposed nasal cavity.

 The king pressed his body against his queen’s.
-He put his hands through her hair and pressed his fetid loins against her.
-She could feel the worms livid and squirming through the material of his tattered burial attire.
+He put his infested hands through her hair and pressed his fetid loins against her.
+She could feel the worms livid and squirming through the material of his threadbare burial attire.